ThunderD9/linux/Documentation/s390/qeth.rst

 The event has the following attributes:

 BRIDGEDHOST={reset|register|deregister|abort}
-  host address
+  Host address
-  notifications are started afresh, a new host or VLAN is registered or deregistered on the Bridge Port HiperSockets channel, or address notifications are aborted.
+  Notifications are started afresh, a new host or VLAN is registered or deregistered on the Bridge Port HiperSockets channel, or address notifications are aborted.